MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/create-zones-and-environment-audio.md

     ![______](../../../media/enhance-your-environment/audio-zones/068-env-acoustic-zone.png)

-1. In the **Project** window, navigate to the *Voice Setting Collection* you want, and then drag it to the **Voices** field in the **Default Environment Acoustics** component.
+1. In the **Project** window, navigate to the Voice Setting Collection you want, and then drag it to the **Voices** field in the **Default Environment Acoustics** component.

     ![______](../../../media/enhance-your-environment/audio-zones/069-my-default-voices.png)

 ## How a Voice Setting gets chosen for Audio Zones, Acoustic Zones or Custom Environment Audio

-As mentioned earlier, you can apply a Voice Setting Collection to an Audio Zone or Acoustic Zone or Custom Environment Audio, and the Collection can contain a varety of Voice Settings (the *DefaultVoices* Collection has seven).
+As mentioned earlier, you can apply a Voice Setting Collection to an Audio Zone or Acoustic Zone or choose it to override the default Mesh app acoustics, and the Collection can contain a variety of Voice Settings (the *DefaultVoices* Collection has seven).
 In this section, we'll assume you're working with an Audio Zone.

 Why would you need this many Voice Setting options for one Audio Zone?
-Different circumstances, and different Objects in the Audio Zone, may require different sets of audio qualities.
+Different circumstances, and different Objects in the Audio Zone, may require different audio qualities.

 You can set a default Voice Setting for an Audio Zone in the *Audio Zone* component.
 Let's say you apply an Audio Zone to a specific room in your experience and you want voices outside of the room to sound audible but muffled to anyone inside the room.
 For **Default Voice Selection*, we'll choose "Muffled".

 ![______](../../../media/enhance-your-environment/audio-zones/038-muffled.png)

-However, if someone in the event turns on the Megaphone, we don't want attendees in our Audio Zone to hear that voice as sounding muffled; we want it heard clearly.
-Since we have the "Megaphone" Voice Setting the Collection that's chosen for our Audio Zone, the Zone switches to that Voice Setting if the Megaphone is turned on.
+However, if someone in the event turns on the Megaphone, we don't want attendees in our Audio Zone to hear their  voice as sounding muffled; we want it heard clearly.
+Since we have the "Megaphone" Voice Setting in the Collection that's chosen for our Audio Zone, the Zone switches to that Voice Setting if the Megaphone is turned on.

 ![______](../../../media/enhance-your-environment/audio-zones/039-megaphone.png)